Maybe you've been asked a version of this question. Probably you've heard a version of it asked of a guest on a talk show or a podcast.

 Build a team as you find the players

-The chance to pray together and dream together almost pales in comparison to the moments you’ll laugh together or celebrate a victory together or even cry together when ministry or life is hard.
-See also, Sole Proprietor?
-Or Builder of a Great Team?
+The chance to pray together and dream together with a team almost pales in comparison to the moments you'll laugh together or celebrate a victory together or even cry together when ministry or life is hard.

 Prioritize launching new groups